gunthercox/ChatterBot/docs/training.rst

 Training
 ========

-ChatterBot has tools that simplify the process of training a bot instance.
+ChatterBot has tools that simplify the process of training a chat bot instance.
 These tools range from simple utility methods that update relations of known statements, to a corpus of pre-loaded training data that you can use.